personal growth and travel blog on my canvas homepage banner image

 sunset from jolly dhaba mashobra

-sunset from outside Jolly uncle’s dhaba
+sunset from outside Jolly Uncle’s dhaba

 Because we stayed on the fourth floor of a high building, another one of our favorite things to do in Mashobra was to watch sunsets and sunrises, rainbows, stars, and the moon.
 Read my story of watching the super flower blood moon from our attic home in Mashobra Shimla.